anwe712/MeowPDF/ReadMe.md

 Q: Is this private/offline?
 A: 100% local.
 No internet or OpenAI API is needed.

-🐱 Created with love by [YourName]
+🐱 Created with love by Anwe
 "Because even AI deserves to meow through your PDFs."
 🐾 Built with Python, PDFs, and a tiny bit of cat magic.

-markdown
-Copy
-Edit

-Let me know if you want:

-- `requirements.txt`
-- `app.py` template
-- Deployment notes (Docker/Render etc.)

-I can bundle that too 🐾✨